devFelicity/Felicity-v2/README.md

 7. **Recommended Rolls**: Get recommendations for optimal rolls on different weapons.

-8. **Twitch Live Alerts**: Receive alerts when your favorite streamer goes live on Twitch.
-The alerts are edited to include a VOD link once the stream ends.

 ## Installation

 To add **Felicity** to your Discord server, follow these steps: